jsmcnair/blog/content/blog/planning-a-homelab.md

 When working with cloud providers I'm used to storage backed by the provider, made available to services via CSI and  PersistentVolumeClaims.
 Since I'm providing the infrastructure myself I will need services at the infrastructure layer to fill this gap.

 I want to pool the available storage on the hardware, with replication enabled so that it is resilient to failure (or me breaking sh*t).
 A lot of the services I've deployed also make use of object storage too.
 I did look into Rook/Ceph but the architecture is quite complex and I would have to wrangle with resource tuning quite a bit to get it working in a minimal environment.
 Instead I'm giving a nod to JuceFS, backed by MiniIO.
 This gives me object storage for the truly cloud-native service, and PersistentVolumes for the rest.
-Since JuceFS supports read/write from mutliple pods I can use it for shared storage between pods that need it.
+Since JuceFS supports read/write from mutliple pods I can also use it for shared storage between pods that need it.

-## Security

-It's not really it's own subject.
-You have to think about security in all aspects of a system.
-Breaking it out into it's own section gives me a chance to cover some decisions I've made that I didn't cover elsewhere.

-# Backups
+## Backups

 In cluster I use Velero to back up resources and persistent volumes.
-Resource backups are not technically required since the GitOps approach defines all configuration needed to deploy applications.
+Resource backups are not technically required since the GitOps approach defines all configuration needed to deploy applications repeatably.
 I keep the resources as anyway because it can simplify restores and is just an extra layer of protection.

 The persistent volume backups are great for point-in-time snapshot restores, but in this setup they are not adeqate because the storage and compute are all integrated.
 The storage at the infrastructure layer needs its own backup,  somewhere off-site.
 For that I will use a cloud provider's object storage service.